THE year before Olive Kathleen Cummins married she became the licensee of South Melbourne’s Caledonian Hotel at the age of 25.

 At the age of 26, Olive married World War One veteran, Leslie Edgar in 1920 before unsuccessfully fighting the License Reduction Board’s decision to close her pub.

-Olive Edgar seems to have left the hotel industry after losing her high court challenge to keep the Caledonian Hotel open, re-appearing 15 years later as a hotelier at the age of 50.
+Olive Edgar seems to have left the hotel industry after losing her high court challenge to keep the Caledonian Hotel open, re-appearing over 20 years later as a hotelier at the age of 50.

 Olive Edgar would go on to host a number of hotels entirely run by women, which earned the title of ‘Petticoat Pubs’.